We Will Remember Them

 This special service held on the Saturday before Remembrance Sunday is specifically for primary school age children and families.
 The event is tailored to provide an opportunity for the children to learn about the importance of Remembrance.
 Children will actively participate in the event by parading from the top of Wyndham Street to the War Memorial and will receive a Remembrance Service.
 The event will also provide an opportunity for children to plant crosses at the War Memorial in memory of people from Bridgend who have lost their lives in conflict.

-Parade and Service photos over the years
+Parade and Service Images 2021

 Commemorating 100 Years Of Bridgend’s War Memorial